 SPAR (Special Program of Assisted Reproduction)

-Provides sperm washing for HIV+ men and works with several collaborating fertility clinics around the world
+Provides sperm washing for men living with HIV and works with several collaborating fertility clinics around the world

 Choices: Memphis Center for Reproductive Health